 Importing Local Email

 msgvault can import email from local files, not just Gmail.
 This lets you archive messages from any email provider that supports MBOX export, or import directly from Apple Mail’s on-disk storage.
+For live syncing from non-Gmail providers, see IMAP account setup.

 Imported messages are stored in the same database as Gmail messages.
 You can search, browse, export, and analyze them with all the same tools (TUI, CLI, MCP server, web server).
 Labels, threading, attachments, and full-text search all work the same way.